 You can and should consider doing all of these steps before bringing a personal injury lawsuit.

 Wisconsin Car Accident Compensation Laws: At a Glance

 See the table below along with the accompanying explanations to learn more about Wisconsin car accident compensation laws.

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 Wisconsin's “At Fault" and “51% Bar" Rules

-To recover damages for the injuries you suffered in a car accident in Wisconsin, you will need to prove not only that another driver is “at fault” for your injuries, but you will also need to prove that you were not more at fault than the other driver.
-Another name for this type of modified comparative negligence is “the 51% Bar Rule.”
-As the name implies, 51% fault bars recovery by the injured party.
+To recover damages for the injuries you suffered in a car accident in Wisconsin, you will need to prove not only that another driver as "at fault" for your injuries, but you will also need to prove that you were not more at fault than the other driver.
+Another name for this type of modified comparative negligence is the "51% Bar Rule."
+As the name implies, 51% of fault bars recovery by the injured party.

-So how exactly does the 51% Bar Rule play out?
-If you suffered $10,000 in damages and the judge or jury decided that you were actually 50% at fault for your car accident, the judge could still award you damages.
+The 51% Bar Rule means that if you suffered $10,000 in damages and the judge or jury decided that you were actually 50% at fault for your car accident, the judge could still award you damages.
 However, the 51% Bar Rule requires the court to reduce your damage award in proportion to your percentage of fault.
 As a result, the court would award you $5,000.